killerstorm/rell/doc/guide/general.rst

 The expression after ``in`` may return a ``range`` or a collection (``list``, ``set``, ``map``).

-Tuple unpacking can be used:
+Tuple unpacking can be used in a loop:

 ::